 First, you need a Type C Wireless Charging Receiver.
 We used the Nillkin Magic Tag USB C Qi Wireless Charger Receiver Chip (Short Version).

 Compatible with any Qi wireless charger (Qi is one of the most common wireless charging standards), the Nillkin Magic Tag doesn’t cover the fingerprint sensor of small-size phones like the Google Pixel 2.
 It's also ultra-slim at only 0.16cm and adds minimal bulk to your phone.

 Another case we tested was the Spigen Google Pixel 2 Case Rugged Armor Pixel 2 Case Cover.
 It costs £9.99 from Amazon UK or $12.99 from Amazon.com.
 It lacks the QNMP slot but worked just fine for us.
-You can get the same for the Pixel 2 XL: £9.99 from Amazon UK and $11.99 from Amazon US.
+You can get the same for the Pixel 2 XL: £9.99 from Amazon UK and $10.99 from Amazon US.

-Place the receiver inside the case (above shows theSpigen thin-fit case for Pixel 2 with its slot, but most thin cases will do), and connect the Type C connector to the Pixel 2’s port.
+Place the receiver inside the case (above shows the Spigen thin-fit case for Pixel 2 with its slot but most thin cases will do), and connect the USB-C connector to the Pixel 2’s port.
 Then put the phone in the case.
 Now your Pixel 2 should be ready for wireless charging.

 Some wireless chargers can be fiddly to place your phone on correctly and one of the best we tested to help avoid this issue was the Anker Qi-Certified PowerPort Wireless 5 Stand Wireless Charger (£19.99 or $16.99 in the US).
 Some other charger stands were a bit fussy about where the phone sat, but not this one.

 This charges your phone wirelessly and also works as a stand so that it's easily glanceable on your desktop.
 Just pop your Pixel on and it will start to charge back up to full power.